A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 ‘Johnny has left his ma and da and doesn’t know where

-to find them, leave the bastard alone and he will go home
+to find them.
+Leave the bastard alone, and he will go home

 The boys formed a line and marched right up to his face like

-a regimental troop chanting like a choir of cruelty and hate, by the left, by the left, johnny has no Ma
+a regimental troop chanting like a choir of cruelty and hate, by the left, by the left, Johnny has no Ma

-or Da, by the right by the right, they fucked off on Saturday night’.
+or Da, by the right, by the right, they fucked off on Saturday night.

-across waste ground, John shook from his thoughts of the past and began
+across waste ground.
+John shook from his thoughts of the past and began

-wrapping ornaments into a half filled t-chest that stood in the centre of the room.
-A penny for your thoughts said Pat and all
+wrapping ornaments into a half-filled t-chest that stood in the centre of the room.
+A penny for your thoughts said Pat, and all

 the children laughed at

-John coming back to reality
+John is coming back to reality.

-he laughed also but deep
+He laughed also, but deep

-John coming back to reality
+John is coming back to reality.

-he laughed also but deep
+He laughed also, but deep

 BEYOND BANSHEE